beloglazov/openstack-neat/doc/blueprint/src/openstack-neat-blueprint.md

 # User stories

-- As a Cloud Administrator or Systems Integrator, I want to support dynamic VM consolidation to improve the utilization of the data center's resources and reduce the energy consumption.
+- As a Cloud Administrator or Systems Integrator, I want to support dynamic VM consolidation to improve the utilization of the data center's resources and reduce energy consumption.
-- As a Cloud Administrator, I want to provide QoS guarantees to the consumers, while applying dynamic VM consolidation.
 - As a Cloud Administrator, I want to minimize the price of the service provided to the consumers by reducing the operating costs through the reduced energy consumption.
 - As a Cloud Administrator, I want to decrease the carbon dioxide emissions into the environment by reducing the energy consumption by the data center's resources.
+- As a Cloud Administrator, I want to provide QoS guarantees to the consumers, while applying dynamic VM consolidation.
 - As a Cloud Service Consumer, I want to pay the minimum price for the service provided through the minimized energy consumption of the computing resources.
 - As a Cloud Service Consumer, I want to use Green Cloud resources, whose provider strives to reduce